buildbot/buildbot/master/docs/relnotes/index.rst

 * StatusReceivers' checkConfig method should no longer take an `errors` parameter.
 It should indicate errors by calling :py:function:`~buildbot.config.error`.

+* The web status no longer displays a potentially misleading message, indicating whether the build can be rebuilt exactly.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~